The combinatorial formula for open gravitational descendents: The combinatorial formula

 In order to be able to calculate intersection numbers, we must understand the restriction of the forms $\alpha_i,\omega_i$ to the boundary.

-Suppose $(G,[\K])\in\oSR^m_{g,k,l},~e\in Br^{eff}(G),~h$ is its illegal side, $\K(h)=1,$ and $i\in[l].$ On $\CM_{\partial_e G}(\pp)$ we have two natural representatives for the angular $1-$form, $\alpha_i^{\partial_e G}=\alpha_i^G|_{\partial_e\CM_G},$ and $\CB^*\alpha_i^{\CB_e G}.$ Similarly, we have two natural choices for the induced $2-$forms, $\omega_i^{\partial_e G}=\omega_i^G|_{\partial_e\CM_{G}},$ and $\CB^*\omega_i^{\CB_e G}.$ \begin{nn} Write $\beta_i = \beta_i^{\partial_eG} = \alpha_i^{\partial_eG}-\CB^*\alpha_i^{\CB_e G},$ ~and $B_i = B_i^{\partial_eG}=\omega_i^{\partial_eG}-\CB^*\omega_i^{\CB_e G}.$ \end{nn} \begin{obs} With the above notations, if $i\neq i(e),$ then $B_i=\beta_i=0.$ Otherwise we have
+Suppose $(G,[\K])\in\oSR^m_{g,k,l},~e\in \text{Br}^{\text{eff}}(G),~h$ is its illegal side, $\K(h)=1,$ and $i\in[l].$ On $\CM_{\partial_e G}(\pp)$ we have two natural representatives for the angular $1-$form, $\alpha_i^{\partial_e G}=\alpha_i^G|_{\partial_e\CM_G},$ and $\CB^*\alpha_i^{\CB_e G}.$ Similarly, we have two natural choices for the induced $2-$forms, $\omega_i^{\partial_e G}=\omega_i^G|_{\partial_e\CM_{G}},$ and $\CB^*\omega_i^{\CB_e G}.$ \begin{nn} Write $\beta_i = \beta_i^{\partial_eG} = \alpha_i^{\partial_eG}-\CB^*\alpha_i^{\CB_e G},$ ~and $B_i = B_i^{\partial_eG}=\omega_i^{\partial_eG}-\CB^*\omega_i^{\CB_e G}.$ \end{nn} \begin{obs} With the above notations, if $i\neq i(e),$ then $B_i=\beta_i=0.$ Otherwise we have

-\end{obs} \begin{proof} For $i\neq i(h),$ the forms restricted from $\CM_G$ and those pulled back from the base are canonically identified.
+\end{obs} Unlike the forms $\alpha_i,$ the form $\beta_i$ is pulled back from the combinatorial moduli, since it has no angular variables. \begin{proof} For $i\neq i(h),$ the forms restricted from $\CM_G$ and those pulled back from $\CM_{\CB_eG}$ are canonically identified.
 Suppose $i=i(h),$ we handle $B_i.$ The proof for $\beta_i$ is similar. $\ell_{e}=0,$ hence also $d\ell_{e}=0$ on $\partial_e\CM_G.$ ~Hence the only difference between $\omega^{\partial_e G},$ and $\CB^*\omega_i^{\CB_e G}$ is that the former may contains terms with $d\ell_{s_2 h}$ or $d\ell_{s_2^{-1}h},$ while the latter depends only on their sum, by the definition of $\CB_e.$ Choose a good ordering $n$ in the sense of Definition \ref{def:good_order}, such that half edges of the $i^{th}$ face appear first, and some half edge $h'\neq h,s_2 h$ is the first edge in the ordering.
 One can always find such a half edge.
 Otherwise, the $i^{th}$ face is bounded by exactly two edges, $h,s_2h,$ which therefore must be a boundary half edge, and in particular $\K(s_2h)=1.$ But then the sum of $\K$ on the $i^{th}$ face is even, which is impossible for a Kasteleyn orientation.

 In $\CB_e G$ we choose a good ordering $n'$ for which $h',$ identified as an edge of $\CB_e G,$ is the first half edge.
 Suppose $s_2^{-1}h$ is the $j^{th}$ half edge in $n,$ so that $h,s_2 h$ are the $j+1^{th},j+2^{th}$ edges.
 Write $\ell_a$ for $\ell_{n^{-1}(a)}.$ Then,